qlibs/mph/README.md

 - I'm getting a compilation error `constexpr evaluation hit maximum step limit`?

-    > The following options can be used to increase the limits.
+    > The following options can be used to increase the limits, however, compilation-times should be monitored.

     ```
     gcc:   -fconstexpr-ops-limit=N